model-checking/kani/rfc/src/template.md

 **Do not include implementation details in this section, neither discuss the rationale behind the chosen UX.**

 Please include:
-  - High level user flow description
+  - High level user flow description.
   - Any new major functions or attributes that will be added to Kani library.
   - New command line options or subcommands (no need to mention the unstable flag).
-  - What are possible user errors and how are they presented.
-E.g: Compilation vs Verification error.
+  - List failure scenarios and how are they presented (e.g., compilation errors, verification failures, and possible failed user iterations).
   - Substantial changes to existing functionality or Kani output.

 If the RFC is related to architectural changes and there are no visible changes to UX, please state so.